fischertechnik/plc_training_factory_24v/howto_new_TXT.md

 ## 3. Deploy C Programs
 Use TXT [WEB server](WEBServer.md) to copy files from PC to the TXT controller
-  - Online: Copy C program "TxtGatewayOfflinePLC" to the folder "Cloud"
+  - Online: Copy C program "TxtGatewayPLC.cloud" to the folder "**Cloud**"
-  - Offline: Copy C program "TxtGatewayPLC.cloud" to the folder "C-Program" Set *AutoLoad* for the program
+  - Offline: Copy C program "TxtGatewayOfflinePLC" to the folder "**C-Program**" Set *AutoLoad* for the program

 ## 4. Power Off and On